 International students should review additional information in the accordion below regarding the social security number (SSN) requirement.

 Transcript requests will not be honored for any student with an outstanding financial obligation to the University.
 The same policy applies to any student who does not complete the required loan exit interview.

 In addition to Eagle ID number, a student's social security number (SSN) is required as a secondary security measure when requesting transcripts via the NSCH.
 For international students without SSNs, the Office of Student Services recommends using 999-99-9999 in the SSN field.
 This is a completely valid option for international students without SSNs looking to proceed with the request of a transcript.

-Some foreign governments and agencies require that diplomas and transcripts be certified with an apostille.
+Some foreign governments and agencies require that diplomas, transcripts, or enrollment verifications be certified with an apostille.
 An apostille is a document issued by the Massachusetts' Secretary of the Commonwealth that verifies the authenticity of the signature on the document; the capacity in which the person signing the document acted; and the identity of any stamp or seal affixed to the document.
 The apostille is a specific form of authentication for countries that participate in the Hague Convention of 1961.
 The Secretary of the Commonwealth's office is the only agency in Massachusetts that is authorized to issue an apostille or certification for a notarized document going to a foreign country.
 Massachusetts does not certify out-of -state documents.
 They must be certified by the state of origin.
 Additional information can be found at http://www.sec.state.ma.us/pre/precom/comidx.htm.

 Complete the Apostille Request Form.
 Boston College will notorize the documents as selected and return them to the requestor for further processing for the Apostille.